moarychan/asa-admin/README.md

 Once the deployment is complete, you will redirect the application endpoint, but you will not be able to log in successfully, which requires further configuration below.

 Use the following steps to update configuration to integrate the newly generated FQDN:
-- Update the redirect uri in the Microsoft Entra ID registration application, the format is union `application url`, `admin context path` and `/admin/login/oauth2/code/`, such as `https://<app-name>.xxx.xxx.azurecontainerapps.io/admin/login/oauth2/code/`.
+- Update the redirect uri in the Microsoft Entra ID registration application, the format is union `application url`, and `/login/oauth2/code/`, such as `https://<app-name>.xxx.xxx.azurecontainerapps.io/login/oauth2/code/`.
 - Update the `FULLY_QUALIFIED_DOMAIN_NAME` environment variable for Spring Boot Admin app, which does not include the Spring Boot Admin's context path, such as `https://<app-name>.xxx.xxx.azurecontainerapps.io`.

 After the above steps are completed, refresh the Spring boot Admin login page, then to do OAuth2 login.